-As always we will continue to monitor this extremely important issue and will provide updates as the situation unfolds.
+The NTCA PFR addresses several important issues and concerns and warrants immediate action by the Commission.
+We will continue to monitor this issue and will provide updates as the situation evolves.